I’m currently based in…

 The Mighty SnackBox Brigade plays nonstop in this space, because this is the home of the SnackBox.
 This is where it’s all made.

+Tell us a bit about the place you’re living right now.
 Where is home at the moment?

 I currently live in Los Angeles, California, on the west coast of the United States.

 What do you love about this place?
 Is there anything you feel makes it unique?

 I love the weather of Los Angeles.
 It’s always sunny and warm.
 I also love the diversity of this city.
 There is a very cosmopolitan mixture here that isn’t rigidly siloed off but instead is often heavily integrated.
 This town is driven by the culture of the entertainment industry and is arguably the global capital of that business.
 Those things combined with the weather make it a place where anything can happen at any time, and it usually does…for better or for worse.
 The excitement of that unpredictability and uncertainty make it adventurous to live in LA.
 A lot of trends in the recent past have started here and expanded from here.
 It’s fun to see those cultural constructs develop on the streets of Los Angeles and trickle their way out to the national and even global masses.

 Tell us about the hidden gems that you’d take your visitors/friends to where you live and why you chose them?